sqz-xy/gad-sdk/docs_sphinx/longform/example-heading.rst

 -------
 1. Navigate to the relevant directory in the build folder:
    `cd <build_dir>/examples/gal/Debug`.
-2. From the command line run the executable: `./heading-example.exe`.
+2. From the command line run the executable: `heading-example.exe`.
 This will begin sending Generic Aiding packets.
 There are four possible optional argumnts that can be provided:

    * Device IP address